Lee Pharmaceuticals, Inc. (OTCMKTS:LPHM) Short Interest Down 86.3% in July

-Lee Pharmaceuticals, Inc. (OTCMKTS:LPHM) was the target of a significant decrease in short interest in the month of July.
-As of July 30th, there was short interest totalling 1,000 shares, a decrease of 86.3% from the July 15th total of 7,300 shares.
-Based on an average daily volume of 67,400 shares, the short-interest ratio is currently 0.0 days.
+Lee Pharmaceuticals, Inc. (OTCMKTS:LPHM) saw a large decline in short interest in the month of July.
+As of July 30th, there was short interest totalling 1,000 shares, a decline of 86.3% from the July 15th total of 7,300 shares.
+Based on an average trading volume of 67,400 shares, the days-to-cover ratio is presently 0.0 days.

-Lee Pharmaceuticals stock traded up $0.01 during trading hours on Friday, reaching $0.12.
-2,500 shares of the company’s stock were exchanged, compared to its average volume of 54,094.
+Shares of LPHM stock traded up $0.01 on Friday, hitting $0.12.
+The company had a trading volume of 2,500 shares, compared to its average volume of 31,193.
 Lee Pharmaceuticals has a twelve month low of $0.00 and a twelve month high of $1.00.

 Receive News & Ratings for Lee Pharmaceuticals Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Lee Pharmaceuticals and related companies with MarketBeat.com's FREE daily email newsletter.